-Whatever you need to ship, we can deliver it to and from anywhere – safely and on time.
-You benefit from our global partner network and container consolidation services that provide the highest level of flexibility and transit-time reliability.
+Whatever you need to ship, our sea freight forwarding services can deliver it to and from anywhere – safely and on time.
+You benefit from our global partner network and container consolidation services that provide the highest level of flexibility and transit-time reliability for international sea freight.

 What sets Magellan apart?

 FCL: Seamlessly and cost-effectively land your regular shipments utilising our network of tier one carriers.
 Magellan has the scope and flexibility to offer a variety of sea freight services from a range of loadports, including our popular buyer’s consolidations.